 Additionally, it has never been more convenient to be entertained, learn something new, sharpen professional skills, stay abreast of current events, or b ush up on bar trivia while being productive at home.
 (We recommend Crafthouse Arlington and Rustico Ballston for some real brain busters.)

 At The Waycroft, we know our residents lead fast-paced lives in a bustling world, and there’s only so much time to Netflix and chill.
 That’s why finding a favorite podcast can be the key to staying informed or entertained without wasting time.
-It’s so easy to listen while working out in our upscale fitness facilities, cooking dogs on our rooftop grills, or watching the kids at Arlington’s beautiful Mosaic Park just around the corner.
+It’s so easy to listen while working out in our upscale fitness facilities, cooking dogs on our rooftop grills, or enjoying the many things to do outdoors in Arlington.

-In an effort to provide the best podcast recommendations, we decided to find out which podcasts were being searched the most in each state.
+In an effort to provide the best podcast recommendations, we decided to find out the most popular podcast in each state.
 To start, we collected Google search data in the U.S. over the past 12 months on the first 50 podcasts on Apple Podcasts’ Top 100 chart.
 Then we crunched the numbers and uncovered the podcasts people searched for the most across the country.

 Read on to see what we found!

 It is evident from the map above that Americans cater to a little bit of everything!
 While we found a myriad of genres from serious news roundups to gut-busting comedies on the map, we also saw true crime emerge as a prominent theme.
-The heavy hitters that have us closing our blinds at night include “Red Collar”, “Anatomy of Murder”, “My Favorite Murder”, and “Dead and Gone”.
+The most famous podcasts that have us closing our blinds at night include “Red Collar”, “Anatomy of Murder”, “My Favorite Murder”, and “Dead and Gone”.

 Of course, we had to see which podcast was the most searched in our own backyard (which features pet-friendly amenities and is surrounded by Arlington’s lush trails and parks)!
 Our data shows that “The Daily”, a New York Times podcast delving into the one news story you can’t miss each day, was the most popular podcast in D.C.

-In a year of historical and “unprecedented” news, it’s not hard to imagine why this podcast made its mark on listeners.
-While we’re all hoping for a better 2021, its 30- to 60-minute episodes are perfect for a stroll with your best furry friend to temper the stress of the news.
+In a time of historical and “unprecedented” news, it’s not hard to imagine why this podcast made its mark on listeners.
+Its 30- to 60-minute episodes are perfect for a stroll with your best furry friend to temper the stress of the news.